gtorrent/gtorrent-core/README.md

 PULL REQUESTS ARE ENCOURAGED

-\>absolutely no code

 \>yet another failed /g/ project

-see the branches

 what we have so far: http://a.pomf.se/lkowau.webm

 #### About
-A minimalistic lightweight bittorrent client written by the 4chan technology board.
+A minimalistic lightweight bittorrent client written by some smart people from the 4chan technology board.

 #### Goals
-1. Use native GUI toolkit on target platforms.
-2. gTorrent should be themable with CSS, and XML/JSON for representing the application components.
+1. Support multiple GUIs (Qt, Gtk, Cocoa, node-webkit)
-3. RSS Automation
+2. RSS Automation
-4. What the fuck should we write this in?
-5. ...
+3. ...

 ## Compiling/Installing
 #### GNU/Linux or Mac OS X